Are You Weary of Toy Guns?

 2) Never look into the barrel of the pretend gun or point it at people.

 3) Point the pretend gun downwards to the floor when not taking aim or passing it to someone.

-4) When someone says "HOLD FIRE", the shooter brings the gun pointing downwards to the floor.
+4) When someone says "HOLD FIRE," the shooter brings the gun to point downwards to the floor.

 For a good hour, the family took turns to shoot and the grandparents enjoyed themselves thoroughly.

 Then another thought came into my mind: "Shooting games are not just for boys."
 I was glad my girl insisted on this.
 We will probably move outdoors after a few more sessions at home. :)